Abdul Lateef Al Warari: Biography

 Abdul Lateef Al Warari was born in 1972 in the town of Awlad Amran, near the city of Jdeideh.
 After studying with the village Kuttab, he entered the school and continued his preparatory and secondary education in the city of Khemisset, to which he relocated with his family members after the death of his father, when he was seven years old.

 He obtained a BA in Arabic Language and Literature from the Faculty of Arts and Humanities at Ibn Tofail University - Quneitra in 1996, on the topic “Rhythm of Arabic Poetry: Between Heritage and Modernity” under the supervision of Dr. Ibrahim Solami.
 And a certificate of in-depth studies in modern literature (specializing in poetry) from the Faculty of Letters and Human Sciences at Mohammed V University - Rabat in 1998, on the topic of “Accidental Adventure in Modern Arabic Poetry” under the supervision of Dr. Mohamed Bennis.
 He obtained a doctorate in Arts from the Faculty of Arts and Humanities at Ibn Zohr University - Agadir in 2018, on the topic “Autobiographical Discourse in Modern and Contemporary Arabic Poetry” under the supervision of Dr. Rashid Yahyaoui.

 He graduated from the Higher School of Teachers in Rabat in 1997, and at that time completed a research on the topic: "From Education to Educational Technology" under the supervision of Dr. Muhammad Al-Harthy, and worked as a teacher of the Arabic language for the secondary preparatory departments in the city of Agadir, and organized workshops and poetry readings for the benefit of students.

-He is currently working as a Professor of Modern and Contemporary Literature at the Faculty of Arts and Humanities Tetouan - Abdelmalek Saadi University.
+He is currently working as a Professor of Modern and Contemporary Literature at the Faculty of Arts and Humanities Tetouan - Abdelmalek Essaâdi University.

 He is a cultural correspondent for Al-Quds Al-Arabi newspaper and an article writer in it.
 For years, he has published regular articles that focus on critical and aesthetic issues and approach modern and contemporary literary texts.